-I absolutely love seasonal decor.
 I think it stems from my obsession with appropriateness, but much like one should always dress for the occasion, an impeccably dressed home is always appropriate for the season.

 I enjoy a slow build.
 A few berries here, some glittered orbs there.
 A touch of claret, a hint of moss and always, there’s room for gilding throughout.

 The florals were actually left over from a birthday party we hosted here on Thanksgiving weekend.
 I did a little surgery on the arrangements, pulling out the golden tones and underscoring the richer burgundy hues.

 It shimmers from the silver tea service to the gilded French mirror.
 It seemed only natural to add a few glittered balls to the festive arrangements to begin to add some holiday cheer.

 The underpinning for this holiday vignette is an antique burled wood bar server that hails from France.
 The rich wood makes a wonderful backdrop for the merry colors the season favors.

-I approach my holiday decor much like I do everything else and my signature style seems to have become recognizably refined to a casual elegance.
-(This style defining will be a key topic I’ll be returning to a lot in my posts for the New Year.)
+I approach my holiday decor much like I do everything else and my signature style seems to have become visibly refined to a casual elegance.
+This defining style will be a key topic I’ll be returning to a lot in my upcoming posts.

 The gilded and crystal sconces that flank the server were found at an antique shop in Sorrento, Italy on a summer trip, but they work perfectly with my sparkling holiday setting.